Davsan88/guidesAndNotes/aws_practitioner.md

 AWS provides a broad set of infrastructure services, such as computing power, storage options, networking, and databases, delivered as a utility: on-demand, available in seconds, with pay-as-you-go pricing.

+### AWS Shared Responsibility Model

+The AWS Shared Responsibility Model outlines the security responsibilities of AWS and the customer to help ensure a secure and compliant environment.
+AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.
+The customer responsibility is determined by the AWS service used.
+Customers retain control of the security measures they choose to protect their own content, platform, applications, systems, and networks.

+- **AWS Responsibility**: "Security of the Cloud" - AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud.
+- **Customer Responsibility**: "Security in the Cloud" - Customers are responsible for security measures based on the AWS services they utilize.
+This can include updating and patching software, configuring AWS managed services, and securing application data.

+Understanding these foundational elements about AWS and cloud computing types enhances your ability to leverage the AWS platform effectively, aligning with the AWS Certified Cloud Practitioner exam's requirements.